Sonukr/react-gitbook/lectures/02-further-react-info/03-Component-Lifecycle.md

 # React Component Lifecycle

 React class components provide several lifecycle methods that you can use to control your application based on the state of the UI.

+These methods are called at specific points in the rendering process.
+You can use these methods to perform actions based on what's happening on the DOM. `componentDidMount`, for example, is called immediately *after* a component is rendered to the DOM. `componentWillUnmount` is called immediately *before* a component is removed from the DOM.

 Some common uses of lifecycle methods are making asynchronous requests, binding event listeners, and optimizing for performance.

 ## Component lifecycle methods: